chenlabUIUC/OrientedPhaseDomain/README.md

 Note: "cmapStrain.mat" and "cmapDomain.mat" files are for the color scales of the strain and domain maps, respectively.

-(B) For the calculation of pair distribution function and pair correlation function
+(B) For the calculation of radial distribution function and pair correlation function

-For the pair distribution function: One example of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
+For the radial distribution function: Examples of the domain center of mass coordinates are provided as excel files.
+The coordinates of the domain are in the unit of pixel (pixel size 2 nm).
+Each excel file contains the domain center of mass coordinates for the tetragonal domains within one cathode particle.
 Open "DomainRadialDistribution_averageFiles.m" and run it.
-It will calculate and plot pair distribution function.
+The code calculates the radial distribution function for the same type of domain and different types of domains considering all the cathode particles (for all the excel files).

-For the pair correlation function: Examples of the domain center of mass coordinates are provided (in the unit of pixel, pixel size 2 nm).
+For the pair correlation function: One example of the domain center of mass coordinates is provided as an excel file.
+The coordinates of the domain are in the unit of pixel (pixel size 2 nm).
 Open "DomainRadialDistribution_corrLen.m" and run it.
 It will calculate the pair correlation function.

 (C) For the Mn white line ratio analysis and EELS mapping

 Open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
+Instructions on how to use the code are included in the beginning of the code.
 Run the codes as instructed in the notebook.
-An example of EELS data for a pristine cathode NP is provided.
+An example of the low-loss and core-loss EELS data for a pristine cathode NP is provided.